pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Adjust the payment amount and date if necessary.
 By default, the customer will be notified about the order being marked as paid via email.
-You can prevent this by unchecking the box next to "notify customer by email".
+You can prevent this by unchecking the box next to "Notify customer by email".
 Confirm by clicking the :btn:Create payment" button.
-This takes you back to the "order details" page, now with a notification box at the top saying "The payment has been created successfully." and a green tag in the top right saying "✓ Paid".
+This takes you back to the "Order details" page, now with a notification box at the top saying "The payment has been created successfully." and a green tag in the top right saying "✓ Paid".
-Repeat this process for every order that shows up in the list on the "orders" page.
+Repeat this process for every order that shows up in the list on the "Orders" page.